 Pubs in Geneva tend to be expensive.
 Expect to pay about 9 CHF for a pint of import lager and 12 CHF for a Guinness.
 Happy hour is a good solution.
 Mr. Pickwick’s Pub is a Graduate Institute classic, and happy hour (half price drinks from 18.30-19.30) is quite popular with thirsty students.
-Other pub options include Grand Duke Pub (Pâquis), Sports Bar (Pâquis), Lord Jim (Pâquis), Britannia (Cornavin), Charly O’Neils (Avenue Went), Spring Brothers (Old Town), Mulligans (near Manor), Lord Nelson (City Center: place du Molard).
+Other pub options include Grand Duke Pub (Pâquis), Sports Bar (Pâquis), Lord Jim (Pâquis), Britannia (Cornavin), Charly O’Neils (Avenue Went), Spring Brothers (Old Town), Mulligans (near Manor), Lord Nelson (City Center: place du Molard), Lady Godiva (Plainpalais).
 A popular aspect of pubs in Geneva is that you’ll always find a TV showing football, tennis, cricket, etc.

 A nice alternative to pubs is the more Bavarian-style Les Brasseurs, just opposite to the railway station.
 They brew their own beer, and if you buy it with friends (or alone, we won’t judge) a “colonne” of 3.5 or 10 litres offers a good alternative to “per pint” pricing.
 You find the same type of establishment down in the city centre (Brasseurs du Molard) or in the “Les Grottes” district.
 Lady Godiva, just opposite Uni Mail building is a nicely strange mix of a modern and fashion pub, boasts an impressive list of beer on tap, and has been the site of many impromptu Graduate Institute weekend gatherings.